Hello Bizzy Bees!

 Happy hump day!

-When Jessie and I were engaged, one of the things we did to prepare for marriage was read the book The Five Love Languages by Dr. Gary Chapman.
+When Jessica and I were engaged, one of the things we did to prepare for marriage was read the book The Five Love Languages by Dr. Gary Chapman.
 In his book, he describes the five love languages as:

 - Words of Affirmation